View Document Text

 The goals, objectives, and related information for each Client are documented in his or

-her Investment Policy Statement, as are initial allocations and strategy implementations
+her Investment Policy Statement, as are the Client's initial allocations and strategy

-as determined by the Client.
-Clients may impose restrictions on investing in certain
+implementation, as determined by the Client.
+Clients may impose restrictions on

-securities or types of securities.
-Realistic and measurable goals are set and objectives
+investing in certain securities or types of securities.
+Realistic, measurable goals are set,

-to reach those goals are defined.
+and objectives to achieve them are defined.
 As goals and objectives change over time,

 suggestions are made, the Investment Policy Statement is updated, and modifications